xmflswood/vue-typewriter/README.md

 # vue-type-writer
-A vue component that imitate typing text.
+A vue component that imitate typing text..

 ## Installation
 ``` bash